 Applying for help is simple.
-Click the button below to begin the process of applying for casework or honorary counsel.
+Once you have read our eligibility criteria, if you believe you meet the requirements you can click the button below to begin the process of applying for Casework or Honorary Counsel.

 For capacity reasons we are unable to respond to email queries regarding eligibility.
 If you are not certain if your organisation qualifies for free legal assistance please apply and we will work with you to determine your eligibility.